Network Visibility

 Secure Network Analytics

-We need good, secure network analytics for visibility and detection and then respond best.
+We need good, secure network analytics for visibility and detection and then to respond best.
 We have several different types of analytical engines that can be used to detect a threat.
 In the last few years, we have seen an increase in the talk and drive around analytics and how it can be used in networking and security.
-Many vendors claim they do both supervised and unsupervised machine learning.
-All of which are used in the detection phase.
+Many vendors claim they do both supervised and unsupervised machine learning, all of which are used in the detection phase.

 For analytics, we have algorithms and statistical models.
 The algorithms and statistical models aim to achieve some outcome and are extremely useful in understanding constantly evolving domains with many variations.
-This is precisely what the security domain is, by definition.
+By definition, this is precisely what the security domain is.

 However, the threat landscape is growing daily, so if you want to find these threats, you need to shift through a lot of data, commonly known as machine data, that we discussed at the start of the post.

-For supervised machine learning, we get a piece of Malware and build up a threat profile that can be gleaned from massive amounts of data.
-So when you see a matching behavior profile for that, you can make an alarm.
+For supervised machine learning, we take a piece of Malware and build up a threat profile that can be gleaned from massive amounts of data.
+When you see a matching behavior profile for that, you can make an alarm.
 But you need a lot of data to start with.

 This can capture very evasive threats such as crypto mining.
 A cryptocurrency miner is a software that uses your computer resources to mine cryptocurrency.
 A crypto mining event of the current miner is just a long-lived flow.
 It would be best if you had additional ways to determine or gather more metrics to understand that this long-lived flow is malicious and is a cryptocurrency miner.